-In order to play the high notes effectively, it is important to understand the ocarina's planes of balance.
-These allow you to support an ocarina with only a few fingers.
-Ocarinas have two planes of balance.
-The primary plane runs between the right thumb hole and the right tail of the ocarina.
-This allows you to support the instrument using only the right thumb and pinky when held parallel to the ground.
+The primary plane runs between the right thumb hole and the tail of the ocarina.
+It allows you to support the instrument using only the right thumb and pinky when held parallel to the ground.

-The second plane runs between the left pinky hole and the mouthpiece.
+The secondary plane runs between the left pinky hole and the mouthpiece.
 Note that this plane can only be used when the pinky hole is placed on the side of the instrument.

-While playing the lowest notes, there are so many fingers on the ocarina that these balance planes don't matter but, as you play higher, support transitions to the primary.
+As you play higher notes on an ocarina, support transitions to the primary balance plain.
 This begins by placing your right pinky finger onto the ocarina's tail when playing G and higher notes.

 With this finger in place, you can play up to D, the ocarina balanced along its primary plane with supplemental support from the secondary.
 Notice that it is important to keep the ocarina parallel to the ground.
 Tilting it forward places a lot more weight onto the left pinky which can become painful.
 In the diagram below, the solid line depicts the plane of balance, while the dashed line shows supplemental support.